AbhinavPradeep/abhinav-blog/content/blog/tree-data-structure.md

         -> 8
             -> 9
 ```
-It is evident that the AVL invariant ensures that tree height, and thereby search time, is minimised.
+It is evident that the AVL invariant ensures that tree height, and thereby search time, is minimized.
 To demonstrate functionality of all the various combinations of rotations, code to insert 10 random values $\in [1,100]$ and its output(s) is given:

 ```python
 import random